-At the start of this new year, I got the “de-clutter bug”.
-This meant that I went through my entire house with a cardboard box, some garbage bags and a dust cloth and brutally de-cluttered and thoroughly cleaned each room.
+At the start of this new year, I caught the “de-clutter bug”.
+This means that I had the urge to go through my entire house with a cardboard box, some garbage bags, and a dust cloth, while brutally de-cluttering and thoroughly cleaning each room.

 What’s amazing to me is the amount of stuff that I have seemed to accumulate.
-I couldn’t tell you HOW it happens, either.
-I have tried to only purchase things that are absolutely necessary in our lives, or that we would really love.
+I couldn’t tell you HOW it happened, either.
+I have tried to only purchase things that are absolutely necessary in our lives, or things that would enrich our lives somehow.
 The problem is that what I *think* is necessary isn’t always so 3 months later.

 For example, an extra set of cast iron pans.
 Sure, I love cast iron and if well taken care of, they will last more than a lifetime.
-But, did I really need 3 sets of 3 quart pot and lid?
-It wasn’t that I wouldn’t use them, it was more of the fact that I had no space to store them.
-It got to be a pain storing them in the oven since I had to take them out each time I wanted to bake something, then put them back.
+But, did I really need 3 sets of 3 quart pots and lids?
+It wasn’t that I wouldn’t use them.
+The unforeseen problem was that I had no space to store them.
+It became a pain storing them in the oven since I had to take them out each time I wanted to bake something, then put them back.

 Then there were the extra sets of sheets for the beds.
 Did we really need 3 sets per bed?
 Even changing the sheets and washing them weekly meant that 2 sets were adequate.
 I really didn’t have space to store the 6 sets of sheets, either.
-Buying another cabinet or set of drawers just for that seemed like an expense I couldn’t do, either.
+Buying another cabinet or set of drawers just to store those extras seemed like an expense I couldn’t justify, either.

 Let’s not forget the coffee mugs.
-I love a pretty coffee mug, and I have a favorite for my morning coffee, or for sipping tea the rest of the day.
+I love a pretty coffee mug.
+I have a favorite for my morning coffee and for sipping tea the rest of the day.
 My husband has his favorite mug, too.
 So, why did we need 18 more?
 We kept a few extra for company, but adding hooks or another shelf for coffee mugs seemed ridiculous.

 Speaking of coffee, at one point in time, I had 3 coffee pots in my kitchen!
-One was an electric auto drip, one was a French press, and one was an old fashioned percolator.
-I love coffee very much, but there was no need for 3 different ways to make it daily.
+One was an electric auto drip, one a French press, and another an old fashioned percolator.
+I love coffee very much, but there was no need for 3 different varieties of coffee making contraptions.

-I don’t even want to get into the DVD’s that we amassed.
+I don’t even want to touch on the DVD’s that we amassed.
 It was embarrassing how many movies we had purchased, yet only watched one time.

-Those are just some of the examples of things in my home that came in, quietly, and then took over my life.
+Those are just some examples of things in my home that came in quietly and then took over my life.

 First, you need to decide WHY you are buying things.